Buttercups and Daisies: Beautiful Wildflowers of Spring and Summer

 Buttercups are yellow because they contain pigments called carotenoids.
 These pigments absorb most of the colours in light but reflect the yellow part of the spectrum, making the flowers appear yellow to a viewer.

-Buttercups and Ultraviolet Light
+Reflection of Ultraviolet Light

 Researchers have discovered that buttercup petals reflect ultraviolet light very well.
 We can't see this light, but insects such as the bees that pollinate the buttercup can.
 The bees fly towards the UV light that they detect while foraging for pollen and nectar.
 One Cambridge University researcher suggests that the shine on buttercup petals may look like nectar to bees.
 This may further help to attract them.